redis/node-redis/README.md

 client.get("key", redis.print);
 ```

 Note that the API is entirely asynchronous.
-To get data back from the server,
-you'll need to use a callback.
+To get data returned by the server, use a callback.

 ### Promises